Optimal Control in Stochastic Thermodynamics: Perspective and outlook

 For the model system of driven barrier crossing (section~\ref{Model Systems}), we compare the interpolated, strong-control, and full-control solutions (section~\ref{Comparison between control strategies}).
 The designed protocols significantly outperform the naive (linear) protocol.
 Strong control has explicit solutions for the minimum-dissipation protocol, making it the simplest approximation to use; however, it is only applicable to overdamped dynamics with strong trapping potentials.

 Figure~\ref{Parametric_diagram} shows the limits in which we have solutions for the minimum-dissipation protocol for parametric control.
 The linear-response and slow-driving approximations have been applied to several different types of systems and control (section~\ref{Extensions}).
-A promising area of future study would be to explore if extensions and generalizations can be made to strong and fast control.
+A promising area of future study would be to explore if extensions and generalizations can be made to strong and fast control. { Indeed, it has recently been shown that the fast-protocol approximation can be extended to quantum systems, classical Hamiltonian dynamics, and optimization of the variance of the work distribution.\cite{rolandi2022}}

 Another extension to consider is to allow for position-dependent diffusivity, which generically arises when a high-dimensional system is represented in a lower-dimensional space.\cite{best2010} For example, DNA hairpin experiments and molecular dynamics simulations take place in three spatial dimensions but are often represented as one-dimensional diffusive processes.\cite{hummer2005,neupane2016,neupane2017} This requires averaging out the behavior in the other two dimensions, and any inhomogeneity in these dimensions will result in position-dependent effective diffusivity in the one-dimensional representation.
 Measured diffusivities in molecular dynamics simulations often vary with position~\cite{hummer2005}, and although accurate measurements remain a technical challenge, some hairpin experiments report a position-dependent diffusivity.\cite{foster2018} Position-dependent diffusivity can alter the kinetic transition state of protein folding~\cite{chahine2007}, which will impact the design of minimum-dissipation protocols.
-Therefore, position-dependent diffusivity may be an important consideration in some applications.
+Therefore, position-dependent diffusivity may be an important consideration in some applications. { The minimum-dissipation protocol under full control in inhomogeneous environments (e.g., position-dependent diffusivity) has been treated in detail in Ref.~\citenum{bo2013}.}